Theomat/theomat.github.io/_pages/cnrs.md

 **Do ask for more files, especially from people from your field who were recently recruited!**

-*Note: you can aks for my files, they are not freely available because I believe they could be improved a lot.
+*Note: you can ask for my files, they are not freely available because I believe they could be improved a lot.
 And I have yet to be recruited.*

 This document was last updated in January 2025.